 Pre-enlistee IPPT and NS duration

-Last updated 30 April 2024
+Last updated 14 April 2026

 He can attempt his pre-enlistee IPPT as many times as he likes up till the last Wednesday at least 14 calendar days before his enlistment date.
 His pre-enlistee IPPT results are valid for 1 year after the test.

-The Physical Employment Standard (PES) is a grading system that reflects pre-enlistees’ medical condition and is one of the considerations to determine the National Service (NS) vocation for your son or ward.
+Physical Employment Standard (PES) is a grading system that reflects pre-enlistees’ medical condition (PES A to PES F).
+Your son or ward’s PES status is one of the considerations to determine the National Service (NS) vocation for your son or ward.
 PES is not an indication of your son or ward’s general health.
+If your son or ward is enlisting before Oct 2027, he will continue to receive a PES status.

 His score will be based on his age, the number of push-ups and sit-ups he can do in 1 minute, and his 2.4km run timing.
 Visit the Central Manpower Base (CMPB) website to calculate your son or ward’s pre-enlistee IPPT score.